Globally Convergent Multilevel Training of Deep Residual Networks: Numerical results

 All presented experiments are performed at the Swiss National Supercomputing Centre~(CSCS) using XC50 compute nodes of the Piz Daint supercomputer.
 Each XC50 compute node consists of the Intel Xeon E5-2690 v3 processor and an NVIDIA Tesla P100 graphics card.
 The memory of a node is $64\,$GB, while the memory of a graphics card is $16\,$GB.

+To assess the performance of the methods, we provide a comparison with the single-level (DSS-)TR method {and with two baseline methods, namely SGD and Adam, implementation of which is provided by the Keras framework.
+The hyper-parameters for both baseline methods have been found by hyper-parameter search reported in the supplement (\cref{sec:hyper_tunning_adam_gd}).}

-To assess the performance of the methods, we provide a comparison with the single-level (DSS-)TR method.
-Since the computational cost of one F/V-cycle of the RMTR method is higher than the computational cost of one TR iteration, we need to devise a suitable metric to perform a fair comparison.
+Since the computational cost of one cycle of the RMTR method is higher than the computational cost of one TR/SGD/Adam iteration, we need to devise a suitable metric to perform a fair comparison.
 We focus on the most expensive part of the training, i.e., the cost associated with an evaluation of the gradients.
 To this aim, we define one work unit~$W^L$ to represent a computational cost associated with an evaluation of the gradient on the finest level, using a full dataset~$\D$.
 Given that the computational cost of the back-propagation algorithm scales linearly with the number of samples and the number of the layers, we can define the total computational cost~$W$ as follows:

-where~$e_{\text{tot}}$ denotes the number of epochs required for convergence.
-The symbol~$Q^l_b$ describes the number of gradient calls performed on level~$l$, using the mini-batch~$\D_b$.
-Given an epoch~$e$, the computational cost is obtained by summing up gradient evaluations performed on all levels using all mini-batches.
+where~$e_{\text{tot}}$ denotes the number of epochs required for convergence. {The symbol~$Q^l_b$ describes a number of gradient evaluations performed on a given level~$l$ for the mini-batch~$\D_b$.} Given an epoch~$e$, the computational cost is obtained by summing up gradient evaluations performed on all levels using all mini-batches.
 Since the computational cost of a gradient evaluation on level~$l <L$ using mini-batch~$\D_b$ is lower than one work unit~$W^L$, we need to rescale quantities in~\eqref{eq:W_rmtr_mini_batch} accordingly.
 In particular, the scaling factor~$2^{l-L}$ accounts for the difference between the computational cost on a level~$l$ and the finest level~$L$.
 Please note that this scaling factor assumes a uniform coarsening in 1D by a factor of two.
 The scaling factor ~$ \frac{n_b}{p}$ takes into consideration the difference between the number of samples contained in the dataset~$\D$ and the mini-batch~$\D_b$.